 Pediatric physical therapists can help with these.
 The infant may need to be seen by specialists if the damage is severe or the condition does not improve in the first few weeks.

 Surgery may be considered if strength does not improve by 3 to 9 months of age.

 Most babies will fully recover within 3 to 4 months.
-Those who do not recover during this time have a poor outlook.
+Those who do not recover during this time have a poor outlook for full recovery.
 In these cases, there may be a separation of the nerve root from the spinal cord (avulsion).

 It is not clear whether surgery to fix the nerve problem can help.
 Surgery may involve nerve grafts or nerve transfers.
 It may take many years for healing to occur.

 In cases of pseudoparalysis, the child will begin to use the affected arm as the fracture heals.
 Fractures in infants heal quickly and easily in most cases.